-At the Commission's request, the House Judiciary Committee introduced a bill in 1989 that opened the Commission's formal hearings to House Bill 268, passed in May 1990, also established a standard deadline of six years for complaints against judges to be filed with the Commission.
+At the Commission's request, the House Judiciary Committee introduced a bill in 1989 that opened the Commission's formal hearings to the public.
+House Bill 268, passed in May 1990, also established a standard deadline of six years for complaints against judges to be filed with the Commission.
 (The former law required a period of not more than six years before the start of the judge's current term; creating different time limits for different judges.)
-The law also explicitly includes part-time or temporary judges within the Commission's authority. enactment also made all Commission formal hearings recommendations to the Alaska Supreme Court open to the public.
+The law also explicitly includes part-time or temporary judges within the Commission's authority.
+That law's hearings also made all Commission formal enactment and recommendations to the Alaska Supreme Court open to the public.
 In 1997, the Commission conducted its first public hearing under this legislation.